sguzman/lstr/README.md

     -   The directory path to list.
 Defaults to the current directory (`.`).

 ### **Options:**

+-   `--serial`
+    -   Run in single-threaded (serial) mode.
+Parallelism is enabled by default to maximize speed.

 -   `--color <WHEN>`
     -   Specify when to use color output.